 Accessing your tax receipts

 When you add money to your Impact Account, you're actually making a donation to Charitable Impact Foundation, a registered charity and public foundation.
 It's why you get a tax receipt after adding money.
-The funds you add stay in your account until you decide you'd like to send charitable gifts to charities, Giving Groups, and other people on Charitable Impact.
+The funds stay in your account until you let us know via the web or the app that you'd like to send charitable gifts to others, including charities, Giving Groups, or friends and family on Charitable Impact.